umr4nlp/umr-guidelines/guildeines.md

   :coref
     same (s1p/person, s6h2 / he)))
 ```
+In the temporal annotation of this sentence, the DCT is chosen as the reference time for *spend-02*, which is in turn the reference time for *return-01*.
+In the modality annotation, both *spend-02* and and *return-01* actually happened according to the author.
+In the coreference annotation, *he* is considered to be the same as the *person* whose name is Alexander Pope in sentence 1.

  ```
 Snt7: Pope was in remission from a rare form of bone cancer when he was arrested in Russia.